-23. Where in proceedings before any other Court, the Transfer of matters Court is of the view that the elements of the matter make it desirable that the matter be dealt with by the Family Court, it may be transferred to be adjudicated upon by the Family Court.
+23. Where in proceedings before any other Court, the Court is of the view that the elements of the matter make it desirable that the matter be dealt with by the Family Court, it may be transferred to be adjudicated upon by the Family Court.